queso/give/README.md

 These are the integrations built into Give already

-Payment Processing, incluing recurring gifts - Balanced Payments
+Payment Processing, including recurring gifts - Balanced Payments

-Mandrill (MailChimp's transactional email service) - Transactional emails (used for receipting and failure notcies)
+Mandrill (MailChimp's transactional email service) - Transactional emails (used for receipting and failure notices)

 You will need an account with each of these providers in order to use Give.
 The accounts are free up to a point.
-Balanced Payments doens't charge you a monthly fee, only a fee per transaction (2.9% + .30 per transaction).
-In order to use the ACH serivce you do need to escrow some money since ACH doesn't have the protections for the processor that credit cards do.
+Balanced Payments doesn't charge you a monthly fee, only a fee per transaction (2.9% + .30 per transaction).
+In order to use the ACH service you do need to escrow some money since ACH doesn't have the protections for the processor that credit cards do.

 ## License